-However, with tons of video marketing types out there, choosing the one that fits your business is no small feat.
+However, with tons of video marketing types out there, choosing the one that fits your online business idea is no small feat.
 Therefore, in this article, we’ll break down some engaging types of marketing videos that businesses should consider to drive more customer engagement.

 Let’s dive in!

 Before we get into the nitty-gritty details, it’s crucial to understand how video marketing can help you boost customer engagement in the first place.